smnorris/pscis/README.md

 ## Usage

 Run the sql scripts in order, using your preferred database client.
-A control script is suppliced.
-The script assumes that your database connection paramaters are stored as environment variables (`$PGHOST`, `$PGUSER` etc)
+A bash control script is supplied for running all the queries, it assumes that your database connection paramaters are stored as environment variables (`$PGHOST`, `$PGUSER` etc)

     ./02_clean.sh